singnet/snet-dapp/README.md

 # snet-dapp

 This Dapp allows you to browse the list of services from the SingularityNET Registry and call them.
+Once you register and publish the AI service in the publisher portal it reflect in the snet-dapp.
 The beta dapp is under active development and will see several changes in the upcoming weeks

 ## How to call a Service